Moxham Mountain is one of the outstanding hikes in the central Adirondacks

 Hiking, Snowshoeing Trail

-Moxham Mountain starts at a trailhead down near the end of Fourteenth Road in the Town of Minerva in Essex County.
+Moxham Mountain starts at a trailhead near the end of the paved section of Fourteenth Road in the Town of Minerva in Essex County.
 The trail is entirely located on public Forest Preserve, which is part of the Vanderwhacker Mountain Wild Forest.
 The trail is clearly defined and well-marked.
-Hikers should be prepared for a 2-mile hike to the summit with a gradual elevation gain of about 1,000 feet.
-The trail is well designed and brings hikers through different forest types and a large wetland.
+Hikers should be prepared for a 2.5-mile hike to the summit with a gradual elevation gain of about 1,000 feet.
+The trail is well designed and brings hikers through different forest types and near a large wetland.
 The trail winds over 11 rocky outcrops on its way to the summit that provide numerous scenic overlooks, allowing hikers views of neighboring mountains and forested valleys that grow bigger as the trail gains elevation.

 The trail begins with a gradual ascent through a beautiful young hardwood forest dominated by beech and white birch.
 The trail begins to get rockier as the trail grows steeper.
 Pine needles cover the trail as the forest changes abruptly to hemlock, spruce, and white pine, as the trail reaches the first two of 11 scenic overlooks.
 The first two overlooks are close together on a small ridge with open rock thickly covered with moss, ferns, and blueberry plants.